Dr. Heather B. MacIntosh

 Welcome to the CPA Traumatic Stress Section website.
-The website has been designed to provide useful up-to-date information to psychologists, other professionals, and the broader public pertaining to the science and clinical practice of psychotraumatology.
+Our website has been designed to provide useful information to psychologists, other professionals, and the broader public pertaining to the science and clinical practice of psychotraumatology.

-We welcome your participation in our mission and specific goals as itemized below.
+We welcome your participation in our mission and specific goals as described below.
 Please also let us know about related news, upcoming events, job listings and recent publications.

 We extend our sincere best wishes and support to those visitors enduring the aftermath of traumatic life events including the incidents of war and peacekeeping efforts, tragic workplace or automobile accidents, natural and human disasters, and interpersonal-domestic violence including childhood maltreatment.
 We encourage you to make use of the information provided on our website, and to seek the support of both those around you as well as professional help as needed.